Sublinear-Time Computation in the Presence of Online Erasures: Introduction

 \begin{lemma} Let $\mathcal{P}$ be a property of functions that has a 1-sided error, nonadaptive, $t$-online-erasure-resilient tester.
 Then there exists a nonadaptive algorithm with the same query complexity that, given a parameter $\eps$ and access via a $t$-online-corruption-oracle $\cO$ to a function $f$ that is $\eps$-far from $\cP$, outputs with probability at least $2/3$ a witness of $f \notin \mathcal{P}$.
 The witness consists of queried domain points $x_1, \dots, x_k$ and values $\cO(x_1), \dots, \cO(x_k)$ obtained by the algorithm, such that no $g \in \cP$ has $g(x_i) = \cO(x_i)$ for all $i \in [k]$. \end{lemma}

-\subsection{Conclusions and Open Questions}
+\subsection{Conclusions and open questions}

 We initiate a study of sublinear-time algorithms in the presence of online adversarial erasures.
 We design efficient online-erasure-resilient testers for several important properties (linearity, quadraticity, and---for the case of small number of distinct values---sortedness).
 For linearity, we prove tight upper and lower bounds in terms of $t$.
 We also show that several basic properties, specifically, sortedness of integer sequences and the Lipschitz properties, cannot be tested in our model.
 We now list several open problems. \begin{itemize} \item Sortedness is an example of a property that is impossible to test with online erasures, but is easy to test with offline erasures, as well as tolerantly.
 Is there a property that has smaller query complexity in the online-erasure-resilient model than in the (offline) erasure-resilient model of~\cite{DixitRTV18}? \item We design a $t$-online-erasure-resilient quadraticity tester that makes $O(1/\eps)$ queries for constant $t$.
 What is the query complexity of $t$-online-erasure-resilient quadraticity testing in terms of $t$ and $\eps$?
 Specifically, the dependence on $t$ in the query complexity of our quadraticity tester is at least doubly exponential, and it is open whether it can be improved. \item The query complexity of $\eps$-testing if a function is a polynomial of degree at most $k$ is $\Theta(\frac{1}{\eps} + 2^k)$ \cite{AlonKKLR05,BKSSZ10}.
 Is there a low-degree test for $k\geq 3$ that works in the presence of online erasures? \item Our tester for linearity works in the presence of online corruptions, but our tester for quadraticity does not.
+The reason for this is that our linearity tester is unlikely to see erasures, but that is not the case for our quadraticity tester.
 Is there an online-corruption-resilient quadraticity tester? \end{itemize}

-\section{An Online-Erasure-Resilient Linearity Tester}
+\section{An online-erasure-resilient linearity tester}